Paklock/HackRF1/Create-a-simple-app.md

    options_t options
 };
 ```
-parent_pos is an array of two integer wich tells where the top left corner of the widget should be positioned.
-The lenght is an integer wich tells how many options you have into your options parameter.
-The options_t field is an array of options in wich your portapack can choose to display.
+parent_pos is an array of two integer which tells where the top left corner of the widget should be positioned.
+The length is an integer which tells how many options you have into your options parameter.
+The options_t field is an array of options in which your portapack can choose to display.
-For exaple, let's say you want an optionsFild called `my_optionsField`, with 3 options, positioned at 10 from top and 10 from left:
+For example, let's say you want an optionsFild called `my_optionsField`, with 3 options, positioned at 10 from top and 10 from left:
 ```
 OptionsField my_optionsField{
     {10,10},